elastic/apm/specs/agents/tracing-spans-compress.md

  10x SELECT FROM users
 ```

-Two spans are considered to be an exact match if they are of the same kind and if their span names are equal.
+Two spans are considered to be an exact match if they are of the [same kind](consecutive-same-kind-compression-strategy) and if their span names are equal:
+- `type`
+- `subtype`
+- `destination.service.resource`
+- `name`

 ### Consecutive-Same-Kind compression strategy